Weeks-UNC/RNAvigate/README.md

 secondaryStructure.py [examples](JNB-example/secondaryStructure-example.md)
 * Make secondary structure graphs from XRNA or Structure Editor
 * Add Rings, filtered by statistic or contact distance.

+TODO list:
+- [ ] Create function to set ylims for arc plots.
+- [ ] Make the API consistent across figure types.
+- [ ] Add comments and docstrings to plottingTools.
+- [ ] Add comments and docstrings to JNBarcPlot.
+- [ ] Add comments and docstrings to secondaryStructure.
+- [ ] Add comments and docstrings to shapemapperPlots.
+- [ ] Add handling of deletion files to secondary structure.
+- [x] Add example usage notebook for secondary structures.